BloomTech-Labs/refresh-fe/README.md

  ### [Daniel Wallen](https://github.com/WebWallen)

 [<img src="https://i.ibb.co/kJzVjPf/daniel.jpg" width = "250" />](https://github.com/WebWallen)

+As a former fitness professional, Daniel is super passionate about the Refresh app.
+He also utilized his copywriting skills to make the landing page script stand out.
+Daniel has published more than 200 articles online and walked 100 shelter dogs (many of whom found homes).

  ### [Roman Jordan](https://github.com/Roman-Jordan)

 [<img src="https://i.ibb.co/7tRC8jQ/roman.png" width = "250" />](https://github.com/Roman-Jordan)

+Roman is as "off-the-grid" as you can realistically get in this day-and-age.
+Where does he live?
+Nobody knows.
+Here at Refresh, we're constantly thankful Roman lacks the capacity to commit evil and nefarious acts.
+Trust me when I say he's smart enough to hack all your apps, no matter how secure you think they are.

  ### [Melissa Murphy](https://github.com/melissa-murphy)

  [<img src="https://i.ibb.co/1ZD3Q73/melissa.jpg" width = "250" />](https://github.com/melissa-murphy)

+Melissa has tons of leadership experience.
+She managed 25 team leaders during her time at Lambda School.
+She found great fulfillment in helping students find the support they need so they can maximize their full potential.
+As a freelancer, she has spent seven years designing and developing websites while providing marketing services as well.

  ### [Josh Cooter](https://github.com/thejoshcooter)

  [<img src="https://i.ibb.co/vwwrtm7/josh.jpg" width = "250" />](https://github.com/thejoshcooter)

+Josh Cooter has served as an Account Executive in the mortgage industry since 2015.
+A Texas native, Josh's impact on the quality of the Refresh app has been as large as his homestate.
+His dedication focused team efforts with the power of extensive Notion documents and a well-organized Trello board.

  ### [Jeremy Brady](https://github.com/jeremybrady702)

  [<img src="https://i.ibb.co/Hz1Bwq5/jeremy.png" width = "250" />](https://github.com/jeremybrady702)

+Jeremy Brady was born to program.
+He's been interested in gaming and computers for his entire life.
+A self-taught programmer for five years, Jeremy came to Lambda with hopes to provide a better future for his family.
+After working as a trucker and chauffer for several years, he's excited to begin a career that challenges him mentally instead of physically.

  ### [Christina Delligatta](https://github.com/TinaDelli)

  [<img src="https://i.ibb.co/6bBS4Kx/christina.jpg" width = "250" />](https://github.com/TinaDelli)

+Christina provided many creative ideas that assisted the gamified aspect of this app.
+In fact, she is in the process of learning Unity so she can develop games in addition to websites.
+She is the proud mother of two minions who often joined our team during Zoom meetings.

  ### [Gina Christians](https://github.com/Chrisgins)

  [<img src="https://i.ibb.co/ym2MkPv/gina.jpg" width = "250" />](https://github.com/Chrisgins)

+Gina is the founder and product owner of Engine 228 Games in Denver, CO.
+She has worked for, and with, companies such as CableLabs, Echostar, Time-Warner Cable, Charter Communications, and Rovi (now Tivo).
+At the present, she is a Senior Software QA Engineeer who has proudly mentored many junior engineers and served as a Team Lead at Lambda School.

  ### [Michael Baynon](https://github.com/MichaelBaynon)

  [<img src="https://i.ibb.co/ZcYmy1r/michael.png" width = "250" />](https://github.com/MichaelBaynon)

+Michael always thought something exactly like the Refresh app should exist, so he loved the process of building it.
+He hails from Florida, to the envy of the rest of us who have to suffer an actual winter.
+His favorite thing about Lambda School so far?
+Building Worthymon: an app that determines whether or not a Pokemon is worth catching.

  ### [Taylor Watson](https://github.com/taylorwatsonb)

  [<img src="https://i.ibb.co/8cGVvRL/taylor.png" width="250" />](https://github.com/taylorwatsonb)

+Taylor Watson is an artist, UX designer, and software engineer from New York.
+Despite ending up with double the work she expected, she's flawlessly executed every design and wireframe.
+She worked closely with developers to make sure her vision could be brought to life in a fully functional healthy habit app.

 |                                [<img src="https://github.com/favicon.ico" width="15"> ](https://github.com/)                                |                            [<img src="https://github.com/favicon.ico" width="15"> ](https://github.com/honda0306)                             |                          [<img src="https://github.com/favicon.ico" width="15"> ](https://github.com/Mister-Corn)                           |                          [<img src="https://github.com/favicon.ico" width="15"> ](https://github.com/NandoTheessen)                           |                           [<img src="https://github.com/favicon.ico" width="15"> ](https://github.com/wvandolah)                            |